This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Mercator's Arctic Islands

 This is one of the earliest maps to illustrate Gerard Mercator's speculative Arctic Islands.
-When Mercator published his great wall map introducing the famous Mercator Projection in 1659, he recognized the essential problem with his map was that it massively distorted the polar regions.
-To rectify this, he included a polar projection as in inset on the map.
-It was this small projection, later refined in his 1595 Arctic map, that introduced Mercator's idea of four arctic islands surrounding an open Arctic sea, at the center of which was a great whirlpool.
+When Mercator published his 1569 wall map introducing the famous Mercator Projection, he recognized the essential problem with his projection was that it massively distorted polar regions.
+To rectify this, he included a polar projection as an inset on the map.
+This small projection, later refined in his 1595 Arctic map, introduced Mercator's idea of four arctic islands surrounding an open Arctic Sea, at the center of which was a great whirlpool.
 Two of those islands are visible here, one unnamed, and the other just north of Norway, labeled Pigmei hic habitant, for Mercator's assertion that it was the home of a race of female pygmies.
-The channel between the islands, possibly Mercator's interpretation of Davis Strait, was described as having violent currents.
-Variants on Mercator's arctic islands continued to appear in various forms well into the 17th century, until the discoveries of Spitzbergen and other Arctic islands began to disprove the speculation.
+The channel between the islands, possibly Mercator's interpretation of the Davis Strait, was described as having violent currents.
+Variants on Mercator's Arctic islands continued to appear in various forms well into the 17th century until the discoveries of Spitzbergen and other factual Arctic islands began to intrude.
 The islands disappeared entirely in Hondius's 1636 Arctic map Poli Arctici et Circumiacentium Terrarum Descriptio Novissima.

 This map was drawn by Abraham Ortelius and engraved by Franz Hogenberg.
 It wa issued in 1572 with the first French edition of the Theatrum Orbis Terrarum.
 The present example is Burden's first state, with no place names on the polar island north of Scandinavia, and Van den Broecke's second state, identifiable because of the triangle added at the end of the title, as well as for the lack of significant hachuring in the English Channel, which was added in Van den Broecke's 3rd state.